-Calvin attended a Futureversity summer course in 2009 when he was 16, and the
+Calvin attended a Futureversity summer course when he was 16, and the

 following year became a Peer Motivator Team Leader.
 He has since joined

 the cast of a well-known Channel 4 TV series.

 ‘On a six-week summer holiday, I don’t have much to do so I get

 bored.
 When I get bored I get up to no good.
 It’s a vicious circle.
 So I

 signed up to be a Team Leader so I could experience something new and

 have more of a sense of purpose during the summer.